The Most Beautiful Floral Mosaic Art from Around the World

 Cathedral of Córdoba – Analusia, Spain

-The Great Mosque of Corduba is the place where you can visit some breathtaking golden mosaics.
+The Great Mosque of Corduba is the place where you can visit some breathtaking golden mosaic art.
 With their Byzantine character, the mosaics feature floral arabesques that are intertwined with bands or Arab calligraphy.
 They are reminiscent of the Great Mosque of Damascus, telling stories of Islamic cultures in Moorish Spain.

 Church of the Acheiropoietos – Thessaloniki, Greece

-Ancient Greece was home to some of the most beautiful mosaics the world has ever seen.
+Ancient Greece was home to some of the most beautiful mosaic art the world has ever seen.
 The floral decorations that survived in the Church of the Acheiropoietos were what helped determine the age of the construction, estimating its birth year to 450.
 The floral motifs are part of the three layers of floor mosaic uncovered back in the 5th century.

 Sheikh Zayed Grand Mosque – Abu Dhabi, United Arab Emirates